moscajs/aedes/README.md

 <a name="published"></a>
 ### instance.published(packet, client, done())

-It will be after a message is published.
+It will be called after a message is published.
 `client` will be null for internal messages.
 Ovverride to supply custom authorization logic.